sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - query-tips.md

   - "name of recipient"
   - "document date"

-- You can narrow down your search and improve accuracy by being more specific:
+- You can narrow down your search and improve accuracy by adding location information:

+    ​       **Location relative to page number and position on page**

-  - "address in the top left of the document"
+  - "address in the top left of the first page of the document"

+  - "What is the medical paid value on the last claim of the second page?"

+  - "consumer electronics device with highest sales mentioned near end of document"

+    **Location relative to content in document**

   - "total amount in the expense table"

-  - "phone number in section 2"
+  - "phone number after section 2"

 - For more information about how to write instructions (or "prompts") for the Question method's Question parameter, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).